AndrewErieBoomiFlow/flow-jumbotron/README.md

 # Flow Jumbotron
 Makes it easy to add a Jumbotron (Hero) to your flows

 1. Add input type component to a page.
-Through the pages meta data edit the "componentType" property to "fileInputBox"
+Through the pages meta data edit the "componentType" property to "flowjumbotron"
 2. Create a new player and copy and paste the html player file from the repo or use the following:

 ```